What Is a Supply Chain?

 The marketing channel generally focuses on how to increase value to the customer by having the right product in the right place at the right price at the moment the customer wants to buy.
-The emphasis is on the providing value to the customer, and the marketing objectives usually focus on what is needed to delivery that value.
+The emphasis is on the providing value to the customer, and the marketing objectives usually focus on what is needed to deliver that value.

 Supply chain management takes a different approach.
 The Council of Supply Chain Management Professionals (CSCMP) defines supply chain management as follows:

-Supply Chain and Marketing Channels
+Supply Chain vs. Marketing Channels